UBC-DSCI/introduction-to-datascience-python/source/viz.md

 #### Choosing a binwidth for histograms

-When you create a histogram in `altair`, the default number of bins used is 30.
+When you create a histogram in `altair`, by default, it tries to choose a reasonable  number of bins.
 Naturally, this is not always the right number to use.
 You can set the number of bins yourself by using the `maxbins` argument in the `mark_bar` geometric object.